The 55 Best Classic Romance Movies of All Time

 Rotten Tomatoes Score: 89%

 Audrey Hepburn is the O.G.
-Manic Pixie Dream Girl as Holly Golightly, the country bumpkin-turned-wild party girl living out her New York City fantasy and taking on some seriously odd jobs and eating pastries in front of the Tiffany's jewelry store.
+Manic Pixie Dream Girl (and on-screen style icon) as Holly Golightly, the country bumpkin-turned-wild party girl living out her N.Y.C. fantasy and taking on some seriously odd jobs and eating pastries in front of Tiffany's.
 Yes, it’s a romance, but it’s also a movie about what it means to invent yourself.
-The most unrealistic aspect is probably that Audrey Hepburn eats carbohydrates daily, but as I recall I think we both kind of liked it.

 'Paris Blues' (1961)